 Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

-Constraint via Lattice Tension in a Polycrystalline Vacuum
+Hole Constraint via Lattice Tension in an Isometric

 Raghu Kulkarni